 Aside from their practical uses, Belgian Draft Horses are also popular show horses.
 They are often used in draft horse shows, where they are judged on their appearance, movement, and confirmation.
 These shows also showcase the versatility of these magnificent equines, as they can perform various tasks, including pulling wagons and logs, and even riding with proper training.

-Common Misconceptions About Belgian Draft Horses
+Common Misconceptions about Belgian Draft Horses

 They are Lazy